amplitude/amplitude-docs/content/collections/data/en/data-planning-playbook.md

 Once you've identified your organization's overarching goals, it's easier to break them down into individual metrics and ensure your tracking plan measures your desired outcome.

-Let's say you have an e-commerce app and are looking to increase purchases.
+For example, you have an e-commerce app and are looking to increase purchases.
 You could do this by:

 * Increasing the conversion rate of users through your purchase flow
 * Increase the number of users who make multiple purchases